-- receipt of management representation letter - final quality checks of the audit file. - consideration of subsequent events after the reporting date and whether they impact the financial statements.
+- receipt of management representation letter - consideration of subsequent events after the reporting date and whether they impact the financial statements.

 We have concluded that the other information to be published with the financial statements, is consistent with our knowledge of your organisation and the financial statements we have audited.